Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Discussion

-However, although the binarized ATE and the policy effect of binarization may be easy to estimate, they may not be relevant causal quantities depending on the specific research context.
-Ultimately, whether the binarized ATE or the policy effect of binarization should be the estimand of interest depends on the expected behavior of individuals after implementing the intervention of interest.
-For example, suppose researchers were interested in estimating the effect of a policy that limits the amount of energy households can use by fining households that consume more energy than a certain threshold.
+Although the BATE and CAB may be easier to estimate, they may not be relevant causal quantities depending on the specific research context.
+Ultimately, whether binarization should be employed as detailed in this paper depends on the expected behavior of individuals after implementing the intervention of interest.
+For example, suppose researchers were interested in estimating the effect of a policy that limits the amount of energy households use by fining households that consume more energy than a certain threshold.
 In this case, the assumption of preservation of relative self-selection is not very plausible, as one could reason that households above the threshold would change their energy usage to just barely meet the new limits, as there is no incentive to reduce energy consumption any further.
 Conversely, households that already use less energy than the threshold will likely make no change to their energy use.
-Therefore, the resulting distribution of household energy usage would have a ``piling up" of households at the imposed threshold with the distribution below the threshold looking the same as status-quo.
+Therefore, the resulting distribution of household energy usage would have a ``piling up" of households at the imposed threshold with the distribution below the threshold looking the same as that in the observed world.
 Therefore, in this case, it would likely not make sense to binarize household energy usage based on the proposed cut-off.